Q. Do I need to create an account?

 The AHA Central Office was created through a written Memorandum of Understanding

-between the American Hospital Association (AHA) and the National Center for Health
+between the American Hospital Association (AHA) and the Center for Disease Control (CDC) in 1963 to:

 - Serve as the U.S. clearinghouse for issues related to the use of ICD-9-CM

-- Work with NCHS and the Centers for Medicare and Medicaid Services (CMS) to maintain
+- Work with CDC and the Centers for Medicare and Medicaid Services (CMS) to maintain

 the integrity of the classification system